casper-network/docs-archive/dapp-dev-guide/workflow/setup.rst

 **Important response fields:**

 - ``"result"."execution_results"[0]."block_hash"`` - contains the block hash of the block that included our deploy.
-We will require the `state_root_hash` of this block to look up information about the account and confirm whether the account has been setup correctly.
+We will require the `state_root_hash` of this block to look up information about the account and confirm whether the account has been set up correctly

 We will use the block_hash to query and retrieve the block that contains our deploy.
 Afterward, we will retrieve the root hash of the global state trie for this block, also known as the block’s state_root_hash.
-We will use the state_root_hash to look up the account.
+Finally, we will use the state_root_hash to look up the account.

 ::